 [Section 146I inserted by No. 42 of 2004 s.
 109.]

 146J.
-Decisions of approved medical specialist
+Decisions of approved medical specialist not reviewable

 (1) A decision of an approved medical specialist or anything done under this Act in the process of coming to a decision of an approved medical specialist is not amenable to judicial review.